 - Demonstrate that the content is relevant to the case

-Deleting Your Accounts
+Deleting Your Accounts After an Arrest

-After reading all this information, it can be tempting to just permanently delete your social media accounts in a moment of panic.
-However, even mass deleting your social media can make you look guilty; in fact, it can even be viewed as an attempt to destroy case evidence.
+After reading all this information, it can be tempting to just permanently delete your social media accounts in a moment of panic; however, even mass deleting your social media can make you look guilty.
+In fact, it can even be viewed as an attempt to destroy case evidence.

 Facing Criminal Charges?
 Seek Experienced Legal Representation